Sara Rodriguez: Political career

 In 2020, Rodriguez declared that she would be a candidate for Wisconsin State Assembly in the 13th assembly district, challenging incumbent Republican Rob Hutton.
 Hutton was first elected after the Republican redistricting in 2012, which made the 13th district significantly more Republican—Hutton carried the district with 60% of the vote in 2012 and was unopposed in 2014 and 2016.
-Despite the redistricting plan, the 13th district had moved back toward Democrats—like several other suburban districts—over the course of the Trump presidency.
-Hutton was in his fourth term in 2020 and had narrowly won re-election in 2018 with a margin of just 955 votes.
+Despite the redistricting plan, the 13th district had moved back toward Democrats—like several other suburban districts—during Trump's presidency.
+Hutton was in his fourth term in 2020 and had won reelection in 2018 by a margin of just 955 votes.
+At the time of the 2020 election, the 13th district comprised the southern half of the city and town of Brookfield, all of the village of Elm Grove, the southern half of Wauwatosa, and parts of Milwaukee and West Allis.

 Rodriguez said she was inspired to run by Republican inaction around the 2020 spring election, which occurred during the first wave of the COVID-19 pandemic in Wisconsin.
-She stated that, "when the Republican-led Legislature made people choose between their health and right to vote in the spring election, I just felt my background in health care and epidemiology would be helpful."
+She said, "when the Republican-led Legislature made people choose between their health and right to vote in the spring election, I just felt my background in health care and epidemiology would be helpful."
 Rodriguez prevailed in the November general election, winning the seat by 735 votes.
 She was one of only two candidates in Wisconsin to defeat an incumbent in the 2020 general election.

-Her seat, which had been redistricted to remove more liberal portions of Wauwatosa, was won by Republican Tom Michalski in the 2022 Wisconsin State Assembly election.
+In July 2021, Wisconsin Lieutenant Governor Mandela Barnes announced he would run for U.S. Senate in 2022 rather than running for another term as lieutenant governor.
+That fall, Rodriguez announced that she would run for lieutenant governor in 2022, highlighting her experience as a public health professional and small business owner, and her perspective as a political outsider.
+Initially, it appeared that she would face State Senator Lena Taylor in the Democratic primary, but Taylor withdrew from the race before the end of the year.
+Instead, Rodriguez faced Peng Her, a leader of the Wisconsin Hmong community making his third bid for elected office.
+Rodriguez secured significant support from Democratic lawmakers and organizations, and won the primary with 76% of the vote.
+By winning the primary, Rodriguez joined the ticket led by incumbent governor Tony Evers; she actively campaigned for Evers, traveling extensively around the state.
+Evers and Rodriguez won the general election, defeating Republican nominees Tim Michels and Roger Roth.
+Rodriguez was sworn in as lieutenant governor on January 3, 2023, taking her oath of office from chief justice Annette Ziegler.

+Since becoming lieutenant governor, Rodriguez has kept up a busy schedule of events around the state and has actively campaigned for other Democratic candidates and causes.
+She also started a Leadership PAC focused on supporting candidates in favor of Medicaid expansion and other healthcare causes.
+She was a delegate to the 2024 Democratic National Convention and had a speaking slot on the convention's first day.